Sign Up | Member Login

 We use all-electric mowers for cutting the grass around the array.
 To any local farmers - we're open to the idea of sheep grazing in the area.

-๐Ÿ‘ทโ€โ™‚๏ธ Who is building the solar array?
+๐Ÿ‘ทโ€โ™‚๏ธ Who built the solar array?

 We're proud to have Aegis Renewable Energy as our Engineering, Procurement, and Construction partner.